-Bryn Bowen, is the Principal at Greenheart Consulting Partners, which is a governance, risk and compliance information consulting practice based in the US.
+Bryn Bowen is currently with leading risk and compliance software company Intapp, working to help develop and proliferate solutions across the professional services market.
 He is also a member of the InfoGovANZ International Council.
 Bryn shares his insights from his 30 years of IG experience, including his predictions for the future of IG, his top tips for those starting out in IG.

 Tell us about yourself?

 I am a seeker of wisdom and experience, and enjoy much of what life has to offer.
 I find (many) people and their stories interesting, and enjoy the range of arts and sciences, from architecture to Nigerian artists to zoology!
 I cherish time with my family and friends around the world, which means that I also like to travel, eat and drink.
 I enjoy sports, particularly West Indies cricket (Guyanese roots) and F1 (Lewis Hamilton is an icon), and these have supplanted my years as a baseball and soccer coaching dad for my sons’ various teams.
 My love for the FitzGerald translation of the ancient Persian poet Omar Khayyam’s Rubiyat is indicative of my general philosophy of life, as is the Dr. Martin Luther King insistence on employing “the fierce urgency of now”.

 What led you into the world of Information Governance (IG)?